 Staff should be aware that any spillage of blood or body fluid should be dealt with by first-aiders using appropriate techniques learned in first aid training.
 Disposable gloves are kept next to the accident book and in first aid kits in Upper College, Gym, Minibuses, Staff Room, First Aid Room, Food Tech Room, D&T Room, Classroom, Art Room, Science Room and 8B Classroom for this purpose.
 There is a yellow bin in the large mobile classroom staff toilet for the disposal of any waste contaminated by bodily fluids.

-Any reportable accidents or incidents are reported properly and promptly online using the RIDDOR website where full details are provided of how and what to report using the following link https://www.hse.gov.uk/riddor/report.htm#.
+Any reportable accidents or incidents are reported properly and promptly online using the RIDDOR website where full details are provided of how and what to report using the following link Make a RIDDOR report - Overview - HSE.

 4. Students with specific medical conditions